davesheffer/cmms-ai-assistent/README.md

 ## API Endpoint

 - **POST /api/chat**
   Send chat messages with a focus on CMMS.
-Responds in Hebrew, limited to 20 words.
+Responds in English, limited to 30 words.

 ## Deployment